aborgert251/PneumoniaClassifier/PneunomiaClassifier/2_Preperation/preperation.md

 ⚠ Google Colab saves all uploaded files under /content/

-### 2. Install the needed dependencies
+### 2. Try to run the notebook
-Now you can install and import the necessary packages.
-We need python-opencv, tensorflow (tf), numpy (np), matplotlib (plt), os and keras.
-Note that some dependencies need to be installed with pip, while others are native Python packages.
-Use the "import ... as ..." syntax to abbreviate the imports to the names in the brackets if there is one.
+Now you should be able to run the notebook step by step.
+Be aware of that you need to run every code block that you have changed and the blocks where it is used again to compile.

 ## 📃The file structure
 |-- dataset